 Pseudogynecomastia is due to fat accumulation, with no real gland mass present.
 In general, pseudogynecomastia accompanies an overweight condition in the entire body.
 Since the size of the chest will change with weight fluctuation, an enlarged chest caused by pseudogynecomastia can typically be resolved with weight loss and exercise.

 Idiopathic gynecomastia indicates that no cause has been found for the condition.
 Certain medications and drugs can cause gynecomastia, but in some cases, the cause of gynecomastia cannot be determined.
+Even if the cause is unknown, patients can still receive Dr. Delgado’s treatment in Sonoma County, Marin County, and the San Francisco area.

 GRADES OF GYNECOMASTIA